What to Do When Your Tattoo Is Scabbing

 Is Scabbing on a New Tattoo Normal?

 The short answer is yes.
 Tattoos are not necessarily supposed to scab, though it is completely normal for them to do so.
-If you're wondering what to do about them, don't do anything!
-The best thing you can do is simply let the scabs fall off on their own, which they will do 99% of the time.
+If you're wondering what to do about scabs, don't do anything!
+The best thing you can do is simply let them off on their own, which they will do 99% of the time.

 As Your Tattoo Heals, You Need to Avoid: